Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification: Simulating Signal Propagation in Coherent Optical Transmission Systems

 In our model, every span is followed by an optical amplifier with the noise figure $\text{NF}=4.5$~dB, which fully compensates for the fiber losses and adds the ASE noise.
 At the receiver, a standard Rx-DSP was used.
 It includes the full electronic chromatic dispersion compensation (CDC) using a frequency-domain equalizer, the application of a matched filter, and downsampling to the symbol rate.
-Finally, the received symbols were normalized (by phase and amplitude) to the transmitted ones.
-After the Rx-DSP, the output symbols were processed by an NN-based equalizer for further signal enhancement.
-Fig.~\ref{fig:setup} shows all the blocks involved in the transmission simulations, where we highlight regression/classification-based NN equalizers with red boxes.
-Besides the MI, another performance metric used in this paper is the Q-factor expressed through BER after the hard decision as:
+Finally, the received symbols were normalized (by phase and amplitude) to the transmitted ones, i.e. multiplied by a constant $\mathcal{K}_\text{DSP} \in \mathbb{C}$ minimizing the mean squared error between the transmitted $X_n$ and the received $Y_n$ signals:

+After Rx-DSP, the output symbols were processed by an NN-based equalizer for further signal enhancement.
+Fig.~\ref{fig:setup} shows all the blocks involved in the transmission simulations, where we highlight regression/classification-based NN equalizers/soft-demapping with red boxes.
+In addition to the AIR, another performance metric used in this paper is the Q-factor calculated directly from the BER values after the hard decision as:

 where $\text{erfc}^{-1}$ is the inverse complementary error function.
-Note that the hard-decision block is optional: it is used for the Q-factor computation, but redundant when we deal with the MI.
+Note that the hard-decision block is optional: it is used for the Q-factor computation, but redundant when we deal with the AIR.